garystevens/README/README.md

 I also get [hangry](https://www.merriam-webster.com/words-at-play/hangry-meaning) from time-to-time, so 11.30am you might notice I'm grumpy. 😡

-### How will I know when you’re grumpy?
+### How will I know when youre grumpy?

 I'll tell you 😉.
 I am guilty of being impatient when stressed, which can be interpreted as grumpy.

-### How can I help you when you’re grumpy?
+### How can I help you when youre grumpy?

-// Todo
+A good joke does the trick.
+Ideally, a really silly, cheesy one.

 ### How do you like feedback - slack, email, in person, etc?

-Face-to-face is my preferred communcation method.
-My ideal flow would be a slack message to arrange a face-to-face chat (if its urgent I'll drop what I'm doing), and then an email to summarise.
+Face-to-face is my preferred communication method.
+My ideal flow would be a slack message to arrange a face-to-face chat (if its urgent I'll drop what I'm doing), and then an email to summarize.
 I use email as my 'to do' list, so a written confirmation of it helps me keep track of the conversation and keeps it on my radar.

 ### How do you like feedback - routine like in 1:1s, or as-it-happens?

-// Todo
+As-it-happens.
+I believe that there should be no surprises when it comes to formal 1:1s or reviews, and that challenges are easier to address through honest, regular feedback.

 ### How do you prefer to receive recognition? (public or private)